prathushan/WP-Site-Inspector-Agent/README.md

- 🔍 WordPress Site Inspector Plugin
+ 🔍 WordPress WP Site Inspector Plugin

 Instantly map shortcodes, hooks, APIs, and more in any WordPress theme — a developer’s time-saving debug assistant.